Best Summer Vacations For Seniors

 Weston is a quaint and picturesque town with your choice of charming B&Bs for comfortable lodging.
-For seniors who live in eastern Kansas and western Missouri, a visit to this small town is the perfect way to recharge away from home.
+For seniors who live in eastern Kansas and western Missouri, visiting this small town is the perfect way to recharge away from home.

-Weston offers several local events year-round, and a surprising bar scene that includes an underground pub, brewery, an award-winning winery.
+Weston offers several local events year-round and a surprising bar scene with an underground pub, brewery, an award-winning winery.
 Alternatively, there are several local boutiques and antique stores for a relaxing afternoon of shopping.